PostgREST/postgrest/api.rst

 Custom Queries
 ==============

-The PostgREST url grammar limits the kinds of queries clients can perform.
+The PostgREST URL grammar limits the kinds of queries clients can perform.
 It prevents arbitrary, potentially poorly constructed and slow client queries.
 It's good for quality of service, but means database administrators must create custom views and stored procedures to provide richer endpoints.
 The most common causes for custom endpoints are

 * Table unions and OR-conditions in the where clause
 * More complicated joins than those provided by `Resource Embedding`_